 The Nissan GT-R is nearly a decade old but constant updates mean it’s still one of the fastest cars you can buy, full-stop.
 Its lightning-fast six-speed twin-clutch auto gearbox, turbo 3.8-litre V6 and limpet-like all-wheel-drive system help top models launch from 0-62mph in less than three seconds.
 The fussy interior design has been refined somewhat over its lifespan but can’t hide its advancing years, though there’s still just enough room for adults in the back for shorter journeys.

 9. Ford Mustang

-Head over to our car deals page for carwow’s latest savings.
-If you’re still struggling to decide, our car chooser is here to help narrow your search.
-Use our PCP calculator to get a better idea how much your new car could cost per month.
+Head over to our car deals page to see the latest carwow savings.
+Use our handy car chooser tool to narrow down your options or visit our PCP calculator to get an idea of how much your next car could cost per month.